-Empanaditas Dulces (Fruit Jam Turnovers) are the perfect companion to a cup of Dominican coffee, it also doubles as a buffet favorite.
+Empanadas dulces (sweet empanaditas) are the perfect companion to a cup of coffee, an afternoon treat, and also as a buffet favorite.

-While I am happy to lick the salt off a margarita glass, dessert has to impress me if I am to have it again.
-They have to have complex flavors, a mysterious ingredient, like the French would say: an "I don't know what (only they say in French)".
+They have to have complex flavors, or a mysterious ingredient, like the French would say: an "I don't know what" (only they say in French).

 The reason why this dessert works for me is that the dough doesn't have any sugar.
-It takes a few milliseconds for the sweetness to hit our brain.
-I like the contrast in tastes, and the contrast between the crispy shell and the smooth filling.
+It takes a few milliseconds for the sweetness to hit our brains.
+I like the contrast in tastes and the contrast between the crispy shell and the creamy filling.

 Empanaditas Dulces (Fruit Jam Turnovers) Recipe